 American University Museum at the Katzen Arts Center opened their Fall exhibitions in early September.
-Two international traveling exhibits are featuring Middle Eastern artists.
-The first exhibit, titled Between Two Rounds of Fire, The Exile of the Sea: Arab Modern and Contemporary Works from the Barjeel Art Foundation, is curated by Karim Sultan, director of the Foundation.
+Between Two Rounds of Fire, The Exile of the Sea: Arab Modern and Contemporary Works from the Barjeel Art Foundation, is curated by Karim Sultan, director of the Foundation.
 The exhibit “showcases a diverse selection of works, grouped around the theme of technologies in conflict.”
-The exhibit will run thru December 1.
+The exhibit will run thru December 17.

-Arlington Arts Center (AAC) will present their biannual SOLOS exhibition, October 14-December 16.
-AAC will allot one of their main galleries to each of the 14 Mid-Atlantic artists selected to participate in the exhibitions.
+Arlington Arts Center (AAC) is presenting their biannual SOLOS exhibition, thru December 16.
+AAC allotted one of their main galleries to each of the 14 Mid-Atlantic artists selected to participate in the exhibitions.
 The solo artists in the Fall exhibition will be, for the first time, all female, including Mary Baum, Atsuko Chirikjian, Aschely Cone, Catherine Day, Sean Derry, Adam Griffiths, Phaan Howng, Anna Kell, Giulia Livi, Jen Noone, Nick Primo, Mojdeh Rezaeipour, Jerry Truong, and Julie Wills.
 Many of the artists explore themes related to feminism, gender, and identity.
 “Although each artist's installation is developed from a unique point of view, the exhibitions present relevant and meaningful interpretations of contemporary life.”
 The jurors are Kate Haw and Mika Yoshitake.
-Haw is the Director of the Smithsonian's Archives of American Art, Yoshitake is an Assistant Curator at the Hirshhorn Museum and Sculpture Garden.
+Haw is the Director of the Smithsonian's Archives of American Art.
+Yoshitake is an Assistant Curator at the Hirshhorn Museum and Sculpture Garden.

-Hillyer Art Space near DuPont Circle & The Phillips Collection will exhibit works by Katherine Akey of DC; Lloyd Kofi Foster of DC & the Ibero American Cultural Attache Association of DC, November 3-December 17.
+International Arts & Artists (IA&A) at Hillyer Art Space - near DuPont Circle & The Phillips Collection - is exhibiting works by Katherine Akey of DC; Lloyd Kofi Foster of DC & the Ibero American Cultural Attache Association of DC, thru December 17.

 Luther Brady Art Gallery at The George Washington University is celebrating their 15th Anniversary Year with works by their most memorable collaborators and exhibitors, thru December 15.
 The exhibition includes new gifts and works by Holly Trostle Brigham, Carol Brown Goldberg, Howard Hodgkin, Kay Jackson, Jules Olitski, Andy Warhol & many more.